 First, let’s consider the simplest system: the conditioner feeds a single device.

 Power system structure

-“Dirty” electrical voltage comes to the conditioner from AC power line.
+“Dirty” electrical voltage comes to the conditioner from the AC power line.
 Impulses with big voltage are suppressed by an impulse protector.
 This protection prevents electrical damage to the audio device.

 An auto voltage regulator tries to normalize long-term voltage changes.
 The noise filter suppresses other types of noise such as electromagnetic interference (EMI).

 In emergency cases (super high voltage levels or extremely low quality) the conditioner can break the connection with the input line.
 It defends the audio device and the conditioner against damage.

 Power conditioners can synthesize a sine output voltage.
 Or output voltage may have a waveform close to a square.

 The PWC may have an internal accumulator battery.
 In emergency cases, the conditioner may switch the audio device’s supply to the battery’s DC/AC converter.
 Such PWC’s are called uninterrupted power source (UPS).

 The approximate functional design of switched uninterrupted power source